 Wisdom Teeth Removal procedure explained

-Our doctors take the time to get to know our Somerset and Hunterdon County patients while helping them achieve optimal oral health and preventing future problems.
+Our doctors in Hillsborough, Somerville, and Lebanon take the time to get to know our patients while helping them achieve optimal oral health and preventing future problems.
 This personal attention helps make wisdom teeth removal procedures as comfortable as possible.

 The doctors in our practice can extract wisdom teeth for patients of all ages.
 However, we have found that the ideal timeframe for this procedure is in the late teenage years.
 This is because the wisdom teeth have not yet fully rooted, making for less complicated surgery and more comfortable and quicker recovery for our patients.
 Wisdom teeth removal at an early age also helps prevent dental problems from occurring in later years.